mohamedabdelmaksod87/store-front-backend/README.md

 1- in terminal run ==> npm install

-2- create a dev database: name(store), username(postgres), password(12345)
+2- create a dev database: name(store), user(postgres), password(12345)

-3- create a test database: name(test), username(postgres), password(12345)
+3- create a test database: name(test), user(postgres), password(12345)

 ### Note:

-in case you want to use another database name, username or password of your choise you will need to replace those data in .env file CONNECT & CONNECT_TEST env variables
+in case you want to use another database name, username or password of your choise you will need to replace with those in the .env file

 3- create a .env file and add it to project root then set the following enviroment variables: